 DHS assess penalties to QHPs that do not meet targets on the health care quality metrics.
-In 2023, DHS will require a corrective action plan from QHPs that failed to meet performance targets during Plan Year 2022.
-Corrective action plans will be discussed and finalized at the December 2023 ARHOME Advisory Panel meeting.
+For 2024, DHS required a corrective action plan from QHPs that failed to meet performance targets during Plan Year 2022.
+DHS required the carriers to submit corrective action plans that describe, for each measure their QHPs missed, the reason the plan believes the target was missed.
+DHS asked that the QHPs.
+Describe their plans for changes in their 2024 incentives and how their incentives will address: